-The impact of ransomware
+The impact of Cyber Crime

 Security experts recognise that ransomware is one of the fastest-growing forms of cyber attack.
 Its prevalence and reach was emphasised when WannaCry, and more recently, NotPetya, exploited a flaw in Microsoft’s SMB software and spread rapidly across networks, locking away files.
 According to Bitdefender Labs, there are roughly 2.8 million known unique samples of ransomware and the numbers keep growing.
 DIY ransomware creation tools are also readily available.